 Depending on how deep your perfectionist streak runs, you may feel that if you don’t portray an image of perfection and composure you are in some way a failure.

-What that means is that you may limit the extent to which you are vulnerable around other people and you may not be that willing or able to express your true emotions, for fear or shattering that elusive image of perfection.
+What that means is that you may limit the extent to which you are vulnerable around other people and you may not be that willing or able to express your true emotions, for fear of shattering that elusive image of perfection.

-It may be as simple as sharing your frustration with a colleague, or expressing to someone you see every day how lonely you find the PhD.
+It may be as simple as sharing your frustration with a colleague or expressing to someone you see every day how lonely you find the PhD.
 You’ll probably find that they share a similar sentiment.

 If we avoid sharing vulnerability in this way and strive instead to project an image of perfection, we miss out on valuable opportunities to connect.
-That’s because we aren’t presenting an authentic version of ourselves, but instead one that is carefully curated to present the image we want.
+That’s because we aren’t presenting an authentic version of ourselves, but instead, one that is carefully curated to present the image we want.
 People can see through this, and what they crave from you is true emotion and vulnerability.
-Smart small, but don’t be afraid.
+Start small, but don’t be afraid.

 6. Don’t expect a friend, be a friend

 We sit around waiting for our phones to ring or for people we know to message us and send us invites.
 And when they don’t come, we remind ourselves how lonely we are.
-But instead of expecting a friend, you should aim instead to be a friend.
+Instead of expecting a friend, you should aim instead to be a friend.
 You can be the one to send the messages, organise the meet-ups and send out the invites.
 You can be the one to phone your friends and family, check in with those around you and make people feel valued and welcome.

 We often hesitate to do this, particularly amongst people we don’t know so well, for fear of being awkward or intrusive.
 But truthfully, do you really think people don’t enjoy being thought of or having someone reach out to see how they are?
-Do you really think people don’t like to feel included and invited to events?
+Do you think people don’t like to feel included and invited to events?
 Everyone does, so don’t think you’ll be imposing if you’re the one to initiate this kind of contact.

 There are many parts of a PhD that are intrinsically isolating.
-It’s inevitable that you’ll have to work alone a lot of the time, and that your non-PhD friends and family won’t really understand what you’re going through.
+It’s inevitable that you’ll have to work alone a lot of the time, and that your non-PhD friends and family won’t understand what you’re going through.
 As you progress through your PhD, you’ll also find yourself isolated from your supervisor and PhD-colleagues as you start to become more of an expert on your topic and as you start to claim greater ownership over your thesis.

 If you are in need of a little motivation and want to realise that you’re part of something bigger, take a moment to sign up to our daily PhD inspiration email series.
 Every day you’ll get a short piece of motivational advice that will make you think about what it means to be a PhD student.